Pre-Sumerians

 people who came to Ein es Sultan are called PPNA (The initials stand

-for Pre-Pottery Neolitiic A).
+for Pre-Pottery Neolithic A).
 They made their settlement at the spring

 around 8,000 BC.
 As the name indicates, they had no pottery.
 (Though as